Walking the Via Francigena from Siena to Lake Bolsena & Orvieto - VF 6

 - Drinks and meals not mentioned in the itinerary

 - Items of personal nature

 Arrival: The tour starts in SIENA, linked to PISA and FLORENCE by a frequent bus service.
 A taxi pick-up service can be arranged either from Florence (hotel, airport or train station), or from Pisa (airport).

 Departure: The tour ends after breakfast in BOLSENA.
 A frequent bus service can bring you TO Orvieto, from where you can travel by train to Florence or Rome.
 Upon request a taxi service is available to bring you directly to your next destination.

 N.B.
-Luggage transport is not included – available on request (120 per person – minimum 2 persons).
+Luggage transport is not included – available on request (120/140 per person – discounts for groups possible).

 |You can book this tour with a minimum of 1 person.|

 |There are a very limited number of available places on these dates.
 Immediate booking is recommended.|

 |Availability and prices on request.|